Cryosophila guagara

 Seed Reproduction

 The fruits are small, spherical drupes that ripen from green to a deep purple or black color.
 Each fruit contains a single, round seed that is typically 1-1.5 cm in diameter.
-There is little morphological diversity within the species' seeds.
+There is little morphological diversity within the species' seeds, though viability can vary significantly depending on the age of the fruit.

 Seeds must be collected when the fruit is fully ripe (dark purple/black and slightly soft).
 The fleshy outer layer (pulp) contains germination inhibitors and should be cleaned off immediately.
 To test viability, place the cleaned seeds in water; fresh, viable seeds will typically sink, while unviable or old seeds will float.
 Viability is short-lived, and seeds should be sown as fresh as possible.

-Cryosophila seeds do not have an exceptionally hard coat, so mechanical scarification (nicking or filing the seed coat) is generally unnecessary and can damage the embryo.
-Heat treatments are not required and are counter-indicated, as these are rainforest palms, not species adapted to fire cycles.
-The most effective pre-treatment is to soak the cleaned seeds in warm water for 24-48 hours, changing the water daily to remove any remaining inhibitors.
+The most effective pre-treatment is to soak the cleaned seeds in warm water (approx 30°C) for 24-48 hours, changing the water daily to remove any remaining inhibitors.

 1. Medium: Use a sterile, well-draining but moisture-retentive mix, such as 50% peat moss or coco coir and 50% perlite or vermiculite.